Customer Data Platform: What Is It and How to Choose the Best CDP?

 The Feedback Loop

-With real-time profile enrichment, on-demand customer data import and the ability to merge online and offline information, CDPs are in a constant “learning mode.”
+With real-time profile enrichment, on-demand customer data import and the ability to merge information from online and offline chaannels, CDPs are in a constant “learning mode.”
 Once deployed, a Customer Data Platform will continue to deliver value to the entire organization, providing access to insights or taking care of repeated, resource-intensive tasks such as customer data unification and journey optimization.

-As a “by-product,” Customer Data Platforms provide access to relevant, up-to-date information about each customer.
-This, in turn, enables the level of 1:1 personalization many marketers aspire to achieve.
+As a “by-product,” Customer Data Platforms provide access to relevant, up-to-date information about each individual customer.
+This, in turn, enables the level of 1:1 personalized customer experiences many marketers aspire to achieve.

 Are Customer Data Platforms Different from Web Analytics?